-Working upon a set of specification helps in devising the rules as well as refrain from making updates which may reduce the credibility of the community.
+Working upon a set of specifications helps in devising the rules as well as refraining from making updates which may reduce the credibility of the community.
 Fundamental parameters like start date, end date, minimum and maximum caps as well as the currency for exchange are generally discussed and confirmed in this phase.

 For all possible scenarios, all lines of codes are in detail tested.
 Fixed code analysis, code review, and audit support in finding complex behavior and fixing them.

-To get a standard Ethereum based smart contract for representing a coin with a simple ICO can be achieved with following tools:
+Getting a standard Ethereum-based smart contract for representing a coin with a simple ICO can be achieved with the following tools:

-An example of the contract will be put on test to analyze its properties by accessing the fields and calling features to execute absent parts.
+An example of the contract will be put to the test to analyze its properties by accessing the fields and calling features to execute absent parts.